wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-deploy-rmtemplates-azure-cli.md

 ### Step 1: Examine the JSON file for the template

 Here are the contents of the JSON file for the template.
-If you want the most recent version, it's located [here](https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/201-2-vms-loadbalancer-lbrules/azuredeploy.json).
+If you want the most recent version, it's located <!-- deleted by customization [at the Github repository for templates](https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/201-2-vms-loadbalancer-lbrules/azuredeploy.json) --><!-- keep by customization: begin --> [here](https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/201-2-vms-loadbalancer-lbrules/azuredeploy.json) <!-- keep by customization: end -->.
 This topic uses the `--template-uri` switch to call in the template, but you can also use the `--template-file` switch to pass a local version.

     {